polca/premise/docs/extract.rst

  ==================== ====================================== ============================= ==============================

 The table below shows the correspondence between *premise*, REMIND, IMAGE and LCI terminology, regarding fuel producing technologies.
+The mapping file is available in the library root folder: mappingFuels_.

  ==================================== =============================================== ========================================================================= ================================================================================================================================================
   name in premise                      name in REMIND                                   name in IMAGE                                                            name in LCI database (only first of several shown)